c2mon/c2mon/CODESTYLE.md

 * Line break after the opening brace
 * Line break before the closing brace
 * Line break after the closing brace if that brace terminates a statement or the body of a method, constructor, or named class
-* Line break before else, catch and finally statements
+* No line break before else, catch and finally statements

 Example: